 - Bring a large pot of generously salted water to a boil.

-- Once pasta water is boiling, add pasta.
-You will cook until just barely al dente or a "hard al dente".
-This is often times 1 minute less than package instructions.
+- Once water is boiling, add pasta.
+Cook until just barely al dente or a "hard al dente".
+This is oftentimes 1 or 2 minutes less than package instructions.
 Pasta should be cooked but still firm.

-- Bring guanciale and the two tablespoons of reserved fat/oil back to medium heat in the dutch oven.
-Once pasta is done cooking (barely al dente), add to dutch oven with fat and guanciale.
-Cook for about 30 seconds together, integrating the pasta with the guanciale and oil.
-Remove from heat.
+- Bring reserved fat/oil back to medium heat in the dutch oven.
+Once pasta is done cooking (barely al dente), add it to dutch oven with fat.
+Gently toss together for about 30 seconds, integrating the pasta with the guanciale and oil.